yaaminiv/yaaminiv.github.io/_posts/2017-06-01-DNR-Mini-Trypsin-Digestion-Round3.md

 - Cover samples with aluminum foil
 - Incubate for one hour at room temperature in the dark

-Snafu #2: There was a miscommunication and my samples and Laura's samples were incubated at 37 ºC after IAA.
+Snafu #2: This is where we realized we'd taken on too much and probably shouldn't continue this way after today.
+There was a miscommunication and my samples and Laura's samples were incubated at 37 ºC after IAA.
 I called Emma, and it's a very fixable problem!
 I needed to cool the samples down to room temperature and add an additional 20 µL of IAA to each sample, then incubate again for an hour in the dark.
+Jose focused on Rhonda's samples at this point, and I took over responsibility for Laura's samples.

 Snafu #3: We were out of IAA!
 Jose and I followed the recipe in [this protocol](https://github.com/sr320/LabDocs/blob/master/protocols/ProteinprepforMSMS.md) to make more.
 Jose suggested we wrap the tubes in foil before placing them in the freezer to remind the next users to keep all IAA products in the dark.
-This is where we realized we'd taken on too much and probably shouldn't continue this way after today.

 ### Step 8: DTT Incubation